 Welcome to our Valorant agent tier list for climbing ranked!
-We created this list with the help of our high ELO experts (Immortal+) and in collaboration with T1’s pro team coach, fr0d (check out his stream here!).
+We created this list with the help of our high ELO experts (Immortal+) who play in NA and EU.

 This is a general list that is meant to be helpful whether you’re playing solo or with a squad, but it does lean more towards coordinated teamplay rather than trying to carry lone-wolf style.

 To learn more about our methodology and other explanations (like agent difficulties), click here.

 For Patch 1.10, we’ve added the team comp section for the new Icebox map (be sure to check out our Icebox guide!).

 Valorant Tier List for Climbing Ranked